 Aerial view of a harbour, two beaches and pastel coloured houses.

-Wiston Castle, Pembrokeshire, West Wales
+Castell Cas-wis (Wiston Castle), Pembrokeshire, West Wales

-castle keep and stairs leading to it
+castle keep and stairs leading to it.

 crumbling castle walls

-Wiston Castle, Pembrokeshire, West Wales
+Castell Cas-wis (Wiston Castle), Pembrokeshire, West Wales

 Related stories